Skip to content

 Guided Implementation

-When using the Classiq system (as for any development platform), it is recommended to design your code at the functional level in terms of functions.
+When using the Classiq platform (as for any development platform), it is recommended to design your code at the functional level in terms of functions.
 The above figure indicates which functional building blocks you need, so you can now implement them, one function at a time, and then connect them.

 Start with the Prepare \(| - \rangle\) building block using the prepare_minus function.
 It is implemented by sequentially applying the X (NOT) gate that transforms \(|0\rangle\) into \(X|0\rangle=|1\rangle\), and then applying the Hadamard H gate that takes the \(|1\rangle\) state into the desired \(H|1\rangle=| - \rangle\) state: